openvinotoolkit/openvino/docs/ops/signals/IDFT_7.md

 * *T_IND*: `int64` or `int32`.

-**Detailed description**: *IDFT* performs the discrete Fourier transformation of input tensor with respect to specified axes.
-Calculations are performed according to the following rules.
+**Detailed description**: *IDFT* performs the discrete Fourier transformation of input tensor, according to the following rules.

 For simplicity, assume that an input tensor `A` has the shape `[B_0, ..., B_{k-1}, M_0, ..., M_{r-1}, 2]`, `axes=[k+1,...,k+r]`, and `signal_size=[S_0,...,S_{r-1}]`.